-Note If you want to attach the cloud disk to an ECS instance, they must be in the same zone of the same region.
+Note If you want to attach the disk to an ECS instance, they must be in the same region and zone.

 - Complete the following settings:

-- Select a disk type: Ultra Disk, ESSD Cloud Disk, or SSD Cloud Disk.
+- Select a disk category: Ultra Disk, Enhanced SSD, or Standard SSD.

-- Set the capacity of the cloud disk.
-Note that it must be greater than 20 GiB and less
+- Set the disk capacity.
+It must be greater than 20 GiB but less than 32,768 GiB.

-- If you do not set the capacity of the cloud disk, the system automatically sets a capacity for the new cloud disk according to the cloud disk corresponding to the snapshot.
+- If you do not set the capacity, the system automatically sets the capacity of the new disk to the snapshot size (source disk capacity of the snapshot).

-- If you set a capacity greater than the snapshot size, you must partition the cloud disk before you can use the full capacity.
+- If the disk capacity you set is greater than the snapshot size, you must re-partition the disk to ensure that you can use the excess capacity.

-- If the snapshot size is less than 2048 GiB and the cloud disk to be created is greater than 2048 GiB, you must ensure that the cloud disk corresponding to the snapshot uses GPT partitions (Globally Unique Identifier Partition Table).
-Otherwise, we recommend that you set the cloud disk size to less than 2048 GiB to avoid data loss that may occur in partitioning.
-For more information, see Partition and format data disk more than 2 TiB.
+- If the snapshot size is less than 2,048 GiB and you want to set the disk capacity to a value greater than 2,048 GiB, ensure that the snapshot' source disk uses the Globally Unique Identifier Partition Table (GPT).
+If the source disk does not use GPT, we recommend that you set the disk capacity to a value less than 2,048 GiB to avoid data loss that may occur during partitioning.
+For more information, see Partition and format data disks larger than 2 TiB.

-- Confirm your settings and the estimated cost displayed.
+- Confirm your settings and the Total value displayed.

-After you complete the payment, go back to the Disks page and refresh the disk list.
-The new disk is displayed in the Unmounted state.
+After the disk is created, go back to the Disks page and refresh the disk list.
+Find the new disk.
+Unattached is displayed in the Status column corresponding to the disk.